SolomonYakubu/web3-marketplace/README.md

 # Decentralized Web3 Marketplace

 A complete decentralized marketplace as specified in the white paper.
-This marketplace facilitates interactions between clients and service providers through listings, escrow services, and a dispute resolution mechanism.
+This marketplace facilitates interactions between clients and service providers through listings, escrow services, and a dispute resolution mechanism..

 ## Core Features